explorerhq/sql-explorer/README.rst

 EXPLORER_DEFAULT_ROWS        The number of rows to show by default in the preview pane.
 100
 EXPLORER_SCHEMA_EXCLUDE_APPS Don't show schema for these packages in the schema helper.                                                      ('django.contrib.auth', 'django.contrib.contenttypes', 'django.contrib.sessions', 'django.contrib.admin')
 EXPLORER_CONNECTION_NAME     The name of the Django database connection to use.
 Ideally set this to a connection with read only permissions  None  # Which means use the 'default' connection
-EXPLORER_PERMISSION_VIEW     Callback to check if the user is allowed to view and execute stored queries                                     Checks for the user to be staff
+EXPLORER_PERMISSION_VIEW     Callback to check if the user is allowed to view and execute stored queries                                     lambda u: u.is_staff
-EXPLORER_PERMISSION_CHANGE   Callback to check if the user is allowed to add/change/delete queries                                           Checks for the user to be staff
+EXPLORER_PERMISSION_CHANGE   Callback to check if the user is allowed to add/change/delete queries                                           lambda u: u.is_staff
 EXPLORER_TRANSFORMS          List of tuples like [('alias', 'Template for {0}')].
 See features section of this doc for more info.            []
 ============================ =============================================================================================================== ================================================================================================================================================